-PRO GP 303 Large Dam Flood Management ensures that hydraulic systems are designed and operated to cope with extreme events, such as floods, reducing the risk of structural damage and protecting the population downstream of the systems.
+PRO GP 303 Large dam flood management ensures that hydraulic systems are designed and operated to cope with extreme events, such as floods, reducing the risk of structural damage and protecting the population downstream of the systems.
 This procedure also defines how the Group alerts the Civil Protection Agency in case of flood emergencies.

-In addition, the PRO 212 Business Continuity - Major incident and disaster management: defines the guidelines, at Group level, for the coordination and management of business continuity and operations to restore the normal operating conditions of business processes (recovery) in all those cases in which unplannable events of any nature occur (disaster), which by their magnitude of impact and/or severity and duration significantly compromise the operating capacity, generating prolonged outages.
+In addition, the PRO 212 Business continuity - major incident and disaster management: defines the guidelines, at Group level, for the coordination and management of business continuity and operations to restore the normal operating conditions of business processes (recovery) in all those cases in which unplannable events of any nature occur (disaster), which by their magnitude of impact and/or severity and duration significantly compromise the operating capacity, generating prolonged outages.
 Another important aspect is the management of flood events that could have significant impacts on the territory.
-PRO GP 303 Large Dam Flood Management ensures that hydraulic systems are designed and operated to cope with extreme events, such as floods, reducing the risk of structural damage and protecting the population downstream of the systems.

-PRO GP 313 Undesirable Event Management defines how the Group responds to undesirable events in order to take action to control and correct non-compliance and subsequently deal with the consequences.
+PRO GP 313 Undesirable event management defines how the Group responds to undesirable events in order to take action to control and correct non-compliance and subsequently deal with the consequences.